namaqua/product/pimdocs/PROJECT_INSTRUCTIONS.md

 ## Notes for Assistant
 - Always check this file first when starting a new session
 - Reference Tailwind Pro templates in `/Users/colinroets/dev/tailwind-admin Pro` (if available) for UI implementation
-- Save all shell scripts in `/Users/colinroets/dev/projects/product/shell-scripts/`
+- **CRITICAL**: Save ALL shell scripts in `/Users/colinroets/dev/projects/product/shell-scripts/` (NEVER in project root)
+- Shell scripts are LOCAL ONLY and not tracked in Git
 - Avoid suggesting features not explicitly requested
 - Keep solutions simple and deployable
 - Focus on working code over theoretical optimizations